-We are proud of our staff who volunteer with charitable organizations in communities where they live and work.
+Community engagement plays a crucial role in the work of nonprofit organizations in the Northwest.
+We are proud of our staff members who volunteer with charitable organizations in communities where they live and work.

-Access to Care – The goal of this focus area is to create equitable and culturally-appropriate access to medical, dental, mental health, and vision care.
+Access to care — The goal of this focus area is to create equitable and culturally-appropriate access to medical, dental, mental health, and vision care.
 Projects should focus on ways to increase use of needed health services by populations who typically are underserved.

 Mental health — The goal of this focus area is to recognize the social and emotional challenges that individuals and communities are experiencing.
 Projects should focus on improving the mental health and resilience of our communities through trauma-sensitive systems of care and prevention efforts, addiction and behavioral health treatment programs, and the integration of physical and mental health care in clinical and community settings.